amanirmk/polyvibe/index.md

 ```
 And with this, your app should be ready to use!

-**But of course, there's almost always going to be a debugging process, so I wish you the best of luck!**
+But of course, there's almost always going to be a debugging process.
+If you use `print` statements in your code, you can look at the output with `heroku logs --tail`.

+**Thanks for reading, I wish you the best of luck!**